a-dejesus/focus-music-scripts/README.md

       └── 02 - Track2/
         ├── vocals.wav
         └── accompaniment.wav </pre>

-Notes
+**Notes**

-The script handles spaces and special characters in filenames.
+>The script handles spaces and special characters in filenames.

-To use a different stem model, change the -p argument in the script, e.g., -p spleeter:4stems.
+>To use a different stem model, change the -p argument in the script, e.g., -p spleeter:4stems.

+6. **Run rename_and_group_2.sh**
+  > Run
+  > `./rename_and_groupe_2.sh`
+  > This script automates gathering the accompaniment tracks from Spleeter’s output.
+For each song folder in the Spleeter output, it copies the accompaniment.wav file, renames it to match the original song’s name, and places all collected accompaniments into a single folder.
+This makes it easy to organize and access instrumentals without manually renaming or moving files.